Government Health Policy and the Trump Nominees

 Fauci did

 in the near term at least.
+Yeah.

 Well, that's any final comments you want to make, Stephen?
+Because

-I'm almost almost up.
+I'm almost up.

 This has been really good.
+I hope you're hope your listeners enjoyed it.

-No, it's good to get insight on all of these appointments.
+We've no, it's good to get insight on all of these appointments.

 And as I said, as we said earlier, they've taken on a level of prominence we haven't seen before.
+And I think that's a result of the COVID controversies.

-And I don't think anybody really understood that somebody in the NIH or the CDC
+And I don't think anybody really understood

-either by statute or by seer force of personality would have have the ability to lock down the entire country.
+force of personality, would have the ability to lock down the entire country.

 I think in retrospect,